AmitBokoDev/9gag-post-filter/README.md

 ## Soon (maybe idk)
 - Mobile support***
+- sus accounts list****
 - Dark mode
 - nice UI

-***Firefox mobile supports browser addons, waiting to see if I could register it as a mobile compatible addon
+***Firefox mobile supports browser addons, waiting to see if I could register it as a mobile compatible addon\
+\
+**** with every accout age check, the code also pulls basic info about the last 10 posts that were posted by the user,\
+     by checking if the user posts too frequently, we could mark that user as a possible bot or spammer.

 ## Feedback